Tigre2325/room-schedule-Concordia/README.md

   - [ ] Set NODE_ENV to "production"
   - [ ] Automatic restart

-## Later features
+### Later features

 - [ ] Filter room availability for given time period
 - [ ] Filter room availability for given duration
 - [ ] Number of people in the room (not accurate, need to rely on students filling form correctly)

-# Road map
+## Road map

-- [ ] Create mock Concordia open data api
+- [x] Create mock Concordia open data api with Mockoon
-- [ ] Boiler plate server.js with Express
+- [x] Boiler plate server.js with Express
-- [ ] Get course schedules from mock Concordia open data api
+- [ ] Get course schedules from mock Concordia open data api in server
+- [ ] Get course schedules from server api in client
-- [ ] Parse api data to obtain information per room
+- [ ] Parse api data
+- [ ] Save/update to database
 - [ ] Send all rooms to client on start
-- [ ] Check for new data
-- [ ] Save/update to database
+- [ ] Get all rooms from server
 - [ ] Parse client request to get room
 - [ ] Query database to retrieve room data
 - [ ] Send data to client
 - [ ] Basic responsive HTML/CSS
-- [ ] Get all rooms from server
 - [ ] Navigation to select campus, building, floor, room
 - [ ] Send user selected room to server
 - [ ] Get selected room data from server
 - [ ] Show occupied times for selected room in text
 - [ ] Improve website interface (favicon,font,color,style)
 - [ ] Show occupied times for selected room graphically
+- [ ] Check for new data
 - [ ] Save/update to database if room schedule changed
 - [ ] Get course schedules from Concordia open data api
 - [ ] Ensure app some security